winaungcho/PHP-RECTSLIB/README.md

 - Remove the rectangles above which does not lie inside all rectangles.
 This step gives the non-overlapped union of the rectangles.
 - Then choose or remove the rectangles which lies inside the subject rectangles according to boolean operation union, intersect or subtract.

+## Operation procedure
+###1.
+Create rectangles
+Rectangles are represenred by the associative array in which diagonal points p1 and p2 are stored.
+Other variables for drawing are name, color and state.
+Point p1 is always upper left corner and p2 is for lower right of rectangles so that p1 has smaller value of x and y then p2.
+###2.
+Merge all rectangles into mesh
+List all x and y coordinates from the corner points p1, p2 of rectangles.
+Sort x and y list and then create rectangles for all x and y.
+Get (n-1)^2 mesh rectangles for n original rectangles.
+###3.
+Generate rectangle operation
+Select mesh by checking inside or not the desired rectangles which for logical operation.
+Eg.
+If A B C D E are the recangles,
+-For unioun of [A B C] & [D E], mesh must be lied in side both of [A B C] & [D E].
+-For subtract [D E] from [A B C D], mesh must be inside the [A B C D] and outside of [D E].
+-For intersect [A B C] & [D E], mesh must bbe inside of both [A B C] & [D E].

 ## Check with Images
 ### Original Rectangkes